 The Chief Executive Officer (CEO) is entrusted by the Board with responsibility for the day-to-day management of the company.
 The CEO has direct operational responsibility for the entire company.
-The CEO leads an Executive Board of Management (EBM) which comprises eight global functional heads and six Zone presidents including the Chief Executive Officer of Ambev (Bernardo Pinto Paiva), who reports to the Board of directors of Ambev.
+The CEO leads an Executive Board of Management (EBM) which comprises nine global functional heads and six Zone presidents including the Chief Executive Officer of Ambev (Bernardo Pinto Paiva), who reports to the Board of directors of Ambev.

 As of 1 January 2015, João Castro Neves, Zone President Latin America North and CEO of Ambev, has been appointed Zone President North America.
 He has been succeeded by Bernardo Pinto Paiva, AB InBev's Chief Sales Officer.
 Luiz Fernando Edmond, Zone President North America, has moved to a global role, becoming AB InBev's Chief Sales Officer.
+As of 10 February 2015, Pedro Earp joined the EBM as Chief Disruptive Growth Officer, a newly created role within the EBM dedicated to accelerating new business development opportunities.
+In this new role Pedro Earp will lead initiatives in e-commerce, mobile, craft and branded experiences such as brew pubs.